pallets/flask/docs/patterns/fileuploads.rst

 .. admonition:: Information for the Pros

-   So you're interested in what that :func:`~werkzeug.secure_filename` function does and what the problem is if you're not using it?
+   So you're interested in what that :func:`~werkzeug.utils.secure_filename` function does and what the problem is if you're not using it?
 So just imagine someone would send the following information as `filename` to your application::